w102060018w/Nature-Cut-Out/README.md

 ```

-On the pop out Jupyter Notebook browser, go to the /testing/python directory and select **demo_testing.ipynb** and run all cells, you can see the result in the very bottom.
+On the pop out Jupyter Notebook browser, go to the **/testing/python** directory and select **demo_testing.ipynb** and run all cells, you can see the result in the very bottom.

-On the pop out browser, go to the **demo_testing.ipynb** and run all cells, you can see the result in the very bottom.

 ### 2. Hard Way